 For professionals and community who are seeking information about the service, please see our Postvention page.

-For those bereaved by suicide, these frequently asked questions may help:
+These frequently asked questions may also help:

 It can be difficult to accept, but the body may have to remain at the scene for some time until a full forensic investigation takes place.
 It’s important that all relevant evidence is collected to confirm the cause of death as a suicide.
 When all the forensic evidence has been gathered, the body will be taken by a funeral director to the mortuary (located at the hospital).
 This is organised by the police and there is no cost to you.
 When the body is released, the family / whānau may ask to view it.
 This can be organised through the funeral director.
 You decide on the funeral director you want to arrange the funeral, it does not have to be the funeral director who moved the body for the police.